Metropolitan Atlanta Rapid Transit Authority: Governance

 MARTA is a joint powers authority that is governed by a board of directors, consisting of representatives appointed from the city of Atlanta (3 members), and the remainder of the counties of Fulton (3 members), Clayton (2 members) and DeKalb (4 members).
 Additionally, there is 1 representative from the Georgia Department of Transportation, and 1 representative from Georgia Regional Transportation Authority who also serve as non-voting members.

 Positions on the MARTA board are directly appointed by the organizations they represent.
 Although the state of Georgia does not contribute to MARTA's operational funding, it still has voting members on the MARTA board.
 A similar situation existed for both Clayton and Gwinnett counties during most of MARTA's history; as a consequence of passing the authorization referendum but not the funding referendum.
-Gwinnett County have representation on the MARTA Board of Directors without paying into the system.
-This situation became controversial in 2004 when Gwinnett's representative Mychal Walker was found to have accepted US$20,000 from a lobbyist trying to secure a US$100 million contract with MARTA.
-Despite the controversy, as well as a MARTA board ruling that Walker violated the MARTA ethics policy, the Gwinnett County Commission initially failed to remove Mr. Walker from his position on the MARTA Board.
-Eventually, the state legislature was called upon to change the law governing MARTA's Board to allow for the removal of a member whose appointing county did not act on a request for removal.
-Before the new law could be used, Mr. Walker was arrested on an unrelated child support violation, which resulted in his firing by the Gwinnett County Commission.

-The highest position at MARTA is the general manager and chief executive officer.
-Below is a list of people that have held the position:
+Gwinnett County has representation on the MARTA Board of Directors without paying into the system.
+The Georgia General Assembly also has a standing committee that is charged with financial oversight of the agency.